 If you’re starting from a plant, just transfer it to your pot.
 Make sure your soil is moist and loose (don’t pack it down too much) and that you have enough soil to keep the plant upright.

 Basil likes around six hours of sunlight.
 The plants will do best when set on a south-facing window sill.
+Don’t have a lot of sun that reaches your window?
+You may want to look into getting a small grow light to help your basil thrive year-round.

 First, watering.
 A good rule, you should water it every other day.
 But check the soil first.
 This is completely unscientific, but it works.
 Stick your finger in the soil.
 If it’s wet, hold off.
 Dry?
 Add some water.